 - FOSILS is repairing the structure a few “bents” at a time, as funding permits.
 If you are interested in the Tram project please call Cyndy at the FOSILS office.
 (207) 443-4808 Thanks!

-Ok – here’s a pic of the yellow squash in the garden and it too is bearing fruit!
+Ok – here’s a picture of the yellow squash in the garden and it too is bearing fruit!
 That’s pretty exciting given our conditions here.
-The cucumbers didn’t make it and the tomatoes look like thy have started to adapt!
+The cucumbers didn’t make it and the tomatoes look like they have started to adapt!
 Here is Steve enjoying the shade on the front porch – but check out the clouds behind him.
 I have learned so much about the weather by being here.